PickledBeef/577_Data_Science_Project/README.md

 ### Here is the explantation of folder strucure:
-- src: Stores source code (python, R etc) which serves multiple scenarios.<br/> During data exploration and model training, we have to transform data for particular purpose.<br/> We have to use same code to transfer data during online prediction as well.<br/> So it better separates code from notebook such that it serves different purpose.
+- src: Stores source code (python, R etc) which serves multiple scenarios.<br/> During data exploration and model training, we have to transform data for particular purpose.<br/> We have to use same code to transfer data during prediction as well.<br/> So it better separates code from notebook such that it serves different purpose.
 - data: Folder for storing subset data for experiments.
 It includes both raw data, processed data and final output.
 - notebook: Storing all notebooks includeing EDA and modeling stage.